cdisc-org/cdisc-rules-engine/resources/schema/Rule_Type.md

 #### Custom user function contained in external file "equals.jsonata"

-\* Note that in the CLI, you can pass a directory of such files using `-jfp` or `--jsonata-functions-path`
+\* Note that in the CLI, you can pass a variable name and directory of such files using `-jcf` or `--jsonata-custom-functions`.
+The engine's built-in JSONata functions are accessible from the `$utils` variable.
+For example to load two more directories containing functions into `$myutils` and `$yourutils`, add the options:
+`-jcf myutils path/to/myutils -jcf yourutils path/to/yourutils`

 ```yaml
 {